|Coordinates:||33.6514 S 78.8232 W|

 Juan Fernández islands over the last few million years have served as exciting laboratories of evolution - more than one hundred of endemic plant species have developed on these small islands.
 Unique in the world is forest on Robinson Crusoe Island - all tree species (some 20) of this small forest are endemic - growing ONLY in this forest.

 The volcanic Robinson Crusoe Island rose from the depths of Pacific some 4.2 - 3.8 million years ago.
 It is located some 600 km from South America.
-The island is 9,300 ha large, the highest summit is El Yunque, 916 m.
+The island has an area of 9,300 ha, the highest summit is El Yunque, 916 m.

 Climate on the island is sub-tropical, mild and rainy - no wonder that the island got covered with dense vegetation.
 Plants arrived here occasionally - some by the streams, some were brought by occasional birds.
 Some plants on the island are relicts - their closer relatives were living on continents but are extinct now.
 Over the time here evolved numerous local species of plants.